aoenw/Hundred-Days/README.md

 ## Bugs & Troubleshooting
 If something seems unclear, please visit the [FAQ & troubleshooting section](#) of the wiki to see if your problem is not already known.

-If you find any bugs or if your problem remains unsolved, feel free to register and issue on this repository so we can fix it.
+If you find any bugs or if your problem remains unsolved, feel free to register an [issue](https://github.com/aoenw/Hundred-Days/issues) on this repository so we can fix it.

 ## Disclaimer
 The intention of this mod is not and never will be to earn money and is offered freely to everyone.
 This said, the following things have to been clearly stated:

 * This mod is the work of a passionate but small team.
 Some elements of the mod have therefore been taken from time to time from other games and other cultural products to enable us to approach what we wanted to accomplish.
-If anyone feels harmed by this mod, we'll be happy to give proper credits if forgotten or simply to withdraw some materials from the mod if no other solution is possible.
+If anyone feels harmed by this mod, we'll be happy to give proper credits if forgotten or simply to withdraw some materials from the mod if no other solution were to be found.

 ## Authors